carlidel/nocs/docs/reference/event/reports/molecule.md

 ### Overview

-Polymorphic class `report` gives the user a complete set of tools for the analyisis of an event and its elements in a convenient form.
+Polymorphic class `report` gives the user a complete set of tools for the analysis of an event and its elements in a convenient form.
 It's also a fundamental element required for building a valid lambda function that can be correctly wrapped by the `callback` class (see **callback** folder documentation) into a valid subscription for the `dispatcher`.

 This `report` is fully specialized for `events :: molecule`.